ao-labs/substreams-sink-pubsub/README.md

 As an example, let's sink the ethereum blockchain data from the `pubsub_substream` module's named `map_clocks`, provided in the [examples](./examples) directory.

-Run the following command, to publish the data on the PubSub topic `myTopic` associated with the Google cloud `projectId` `myProjectId`:
+Run the following command, to publish the data on the PubSub topic `myTopic` associated with the Google cloud project-id `myProjectId`:

 ```bash
 substreams-sink-pubsub sink mainnet.eth.streamingfast.io:443 myProjectId myTopic map_clocks ./examples/pubsub_substream/manifest.yaml